povisenko/povisenko/README.md

 👤 I am from Hadiach.
 Born in the year 1994.
 Citizen of Ukraine 🇺🇦.

 🎓 After I finished middle school, at Mykhailo Drahomanov Humanitarian Lyceum, in 2010 I moved to Kyiv.
-There I received a master's degree in applied mathematics (2016) after studying at Kyiv Polytechnic Institut.
+There I received a master's degree in applied mathematics (2016) after studying at Kyiv Polytechnic Institute.

 📈 In 2015 I began my professional career in Information Technology.
 Gradually my proficiency in web development grew and I gravitated towards doing system design, architecture and engineering management.
 Today it is the career path I am on.